trufflesuite/trufflesuite.com/src/tutorial/index.md

   });

   ```

-  We start the contract by importing :
-  * `Adoption`: The smart contract we want to test.
-  We begin our test by importing our `Adoption` contract using `artifacts.require`.
+  We start the contract by importing the `Adoption` contract which is the smart contract we want to test.
+Note that `artifacts` is a variable provided in Truffle contexts which allows you to import your contracts using `artifacts.require`.
+This function takes the name of the contract you wish to import as an argument.

   **Note**: When writing this test, our callback function take the argument `accounts`.
 This provides us with the accounts available on the network when using this test.